 Now for frequency.
 It’s much less important than volume for growth, and given I don’t think it’s worth worrying about training in a two week trip, you could feasibly do a marathon session once per week and probably be ok, but that’s pretty dumb and hard and likely you wouldn’t really be able to train hard enough to make it work just because of fatigue.
 Aiming for two sessions per week where you hit 3-4 sets per muscle is much more achievable and very likely better as you’ll do more quality sets/reps and I suspect just stimulating some muscle growth more occasionally than once/wk is better when each pulse of stimulus is underwhelming.

-Recent literature has shown an advantage to training twice per week for growth (more was no better, although if I remember correctly another recent Schoenfield review found no advantage when volume was equated between 1-3x/wk training so it may not be strictly necessary – is this correct Luke?) and if you do 3-4×6-10 twice a week you’re at the low end of Wernbohm’s recommendations too, so that’s the sweet spot for mine.
+Recent literature has shown an advantage to training twice per week for growth (more was no better, although if I remember correctly another recent Schoenfield review found no advantage when volume was equated between 1-3x/wk training so it may not be strictly necessary) and if you do 3-4×6-10 twice a week you’re at the low end of Wernbohm’s recommendations too, so that’s the sweet spot for mine.

 Training twice a week is also practical.
 It’s not hard to find two non-consecutive days per week where you’re not hungover to go to the gym for an hour on most trips.
 Where it’s not possible, even one slightly higher volume session could hold you over.